-- Students did not receive a STAAR progress measure for mathematics in grades 4-8 (Algebra I students still received a STAAR progress measure). - A STAAR progress measure was reported for the first time for grade 7 writing. - A STAAR progress measure was reported for eligible STAAR A students who took STAAR or STAAR L in 2013-2014. - Students did not receive a STAAR Alternate 2 progress measure.
+- Students did not receive a STAAR progress measure for mathematics in grades 4-8 (Algebra I students still received a STAAR progress measure). - A STAAR progress measure was reported for the first time for grade 7 writing. - A STAAR progress measure was reported for eligible STAAR A students who took STAAR or STAAR L in the 2013-2014 school year.

+Students did not receive a STAAR Alternate 2 progress measure.